U.S. Visa Integrity Fee: What It Means for Travel in 2025-2026

 What Is the U.S. Visa Integrity Fee?

-The law covers a broad set of immigration categories, including the Visa Waiver Program (ESTA), U.S. tourist and business visas, I-94 forms, TPS (Temporary Protected Status), and parole programs.
+Changes set out in the Bill cover a broad set of immigration categories, including the Visa Waiver Program (ESTA), U.S. tourist and business visas, I-94 forms, TPS (Temporary Protected Status), and parole programs.

 Who Will Be Affected by the Integrity Fee?